Evaluator Guide · Phase-Aware Reading Order

 not in fragments.

 This site is easier to misread if you jump randomly.
-The sequence below is designed to reduce bad inference and help a reviewer move from context → system → proof → judgment.
+The sequence below is designed to reduce bad inference and help a reviewer move from context → system → evidence → judgment.

 What This Site Is